 To customize the grouping, you must override the method with your own custom implementation and import your custom implementation.
 You can use the following example as a reference.

 1. Create a custom module that implements your custom grouping.
+For example:

 '''

-src/features/Verification/GroupByIdSelectorWrapper.js
+src/features/Verification/CustomVerificationsConfig.js

 '''